nick-hill-dev/full-screen-canvas/readme.md

 ## License

 The FullScreenCanvas library is released under the MIT license.
+See LICENSE for more information.